bjornmeansbear/lectureScripts/ASustainableDesigner.md

 _The Sustainabilitist Principles_ visualizes two important concepts:

 1. Sustainable Design does not exist.

+And

 2. Everything is Connected.

-We'll get back to this in a sec, but first a quick detour…
+We'll get back to this in a sec, but first a detour…

 ## Detour1: What Does Sustainable Graphic Design Look Like?

 It's normal to talk about constructivists, modernists, conceptual minimalists, etc.; and know these as novel visual styles for their time and space.
-Avant garde visuals from these movements came from different ways of thinking that the communities responsible their creation explored.
+Visuals from these movements came from different ways of thinking.
 Modernism (for instance) was not about style for style’s sake, but style illuminating a novel theoretical position; style that was arrived at from a thought process, from a set of values, or from hypothesizing and experimenting.

-If "sustainability" requires different ways of thinking (some new, & also, returning to old ways!?), shouldn’t it carry with it some kind of new style (and/or reuse old ones!?)?
-We need a new new (or a new old; or an old remixed new???).
+If "sustainability" requires different ways of thinking (some new, & returning to old ways!?), shouldn’t it carry with it some kind of new style (and/or reuse old ones!?)?
+We need a new new (or a new old new; or a remixed old???).
 Shouldn't there be something different aesthetically about sustainability?
 Designing for the welfare of all life is certainly a different mindset from designing for the corporate marketplace... do these things need to then look different?

-((welfare of all life?))

-This thinking led me to this overarching question: “What does sustainable graphic design look like?"
-For me, it inspired a whole body of work; anything I made in my studio should be analyzed through this lens -- does this look like sustainable graphic design?
+Back to my overarching question: “What does sustainable graphic design look like?"
+For me, this inspired a whole body of work; anything I made should/could be analyzed through this lens -- does this look like sustainable graphic design?

 I have seen a few recurring “answers” in my work and work from the field:

 1. SGD looks the same.
 2. SGD looks eco-friendly.
 3. SGD looks innovative.

+((Click through lots of examples of my work as I say these things))

+These first three all the filters ad information room…

 4. SGD does not exist.
    - A Pessimistic interpretation?
    - An Optimistic interpretation?

-((Click through lots of examples of my work as I say these things))
+   -
 "Sustainable design does not exist" was first a pessimistic "fourth way."
 Is design all just trash? does design create waste period, so nothing is sustainable?
 Or, literally, sustainable design is not a thing: anything you are making is unmaking so much else.

 ((Victor Papanek there are some disciplines more dangerous? slide))